cheng-shiwen/CourseRob/README.md

 ## Usage

-First, modify `account info, academic year and semester` at line 17 to 19 and add courses you want to rob at line 114 in `courserob.py`.
+First, modify `account info, academic year and semester` at line 17 to 20 and add courses you want to rob or swap at line 166 in `courserob.py`.

 Then, run command